-Content writing does also require some of the heavy research that copywriters get into.
-But their main goal is to first and foremost provide useful content to attract relevant customers.
+Content writing also requires some of the heavy research that copywriters get into.
+But their main goal is first and foremost to provide useful content to attract relevant customers.

 #3: Copywriting gets the interest of the audience to buy a product.
 Content writing informs the audience about the product.

-Big brands like Canva, Amazon, and Buffer leverages both marketing tools for maximum conversion.
+Big brands like Canva, Amazon, and Buffer leverage both marketing tools for maximum conversion.